 Choose Straight Teeth Direct if:

-You want consistent dentist oversight, guaranteed treatment success, and the latest in orthodontic technology all for a reasonable price.
+You want consistent dentist oversight, five months of refinements included in the cost, and the latest in orthodontic technology all for a reasonable price.

 Pros and Cons of Home Teeth Straightening